The Amsterdam Coffee Shops

 Things To Know

-While on the street, you can recognize most coffee shops (but not all) by the green cannabis leave, and the green-white government permit on the door (see pictures).
+While on the street, you can recognize many coffee shops (but not all) by the green cannabis leave, and the green-white government permit on the door (see picture).

 Coffee shops are allowed to sell a person 5 grams of cannabis a day.
 A person is allowed to own 30 grams.
-Coffee shops will refuse anyone who doesn't quite look 18, so carry an ID if there's any doubt.
+Some coffee shops refuse anyone who doesn't quite look 18, so carry an ID if there's any doubt.

 Keep It Safe